Terkwood/delta-pack/README.md

 Don't you wish that your homebrew Godot game could deliver updates to your players?
 During our development cycle we found that we regularly had updates representing only a few MB of changes, but our total PCK file was ~700MB.
 We want our users to be able to download only the bytes which have changed!

 This project takes an outdated PCK file and a small binary diff as inputs.
-It outputs the updated PCK file necessary to run the newest version of a game.
+It creates the updated PCK file necessary to run the newest version of a game.
 It can then load the updated PCK.

 The patch system works for any stream of updates.
 It only works for Mac, Windows and Linux/X11.